JohnSwiftC/JohnSwiftC.github.io/_posts/2025-2-8-unknownsender.markdown

 # How is Rust?

 I do think that I like Rust, or that I would like to like Rust, but it does irk me in some ways.
-The most greivous thing I encountered were insanely long and convoluted types (like Arc\<Mutex\<Vec\<UnverifiedMessage\>\>\>), which make writing async code more time consuming and tedious.
+The most grievous thing I encountered were insanely long and convoluted types (like Arc\<Mutex\<Vec\<UnverifiedMessage\>\>\>), which make writing async code more time consuming and tedious.

 My next problem is almost definitely a skill issue, and that is casting data through 4 different functions to reach the target user of that data.
 This is just an architecture problem that I generally dig myself into as I make abstractions too quickly, but making sure that my 23 different function calls and calls to those functions making the functions calls in main are all consistent is not a fun time.